 Debugging NUnit tests

-One of the priority tasks for NUnit support in TeamCity was the possibility for the user to easily reproduce in the command line all the actions performed by TeamCity to run tests.
+All the actions performed by TeamCity to run tests a user can reproduce in the command line.
 This allows for quick and effective resolution of the potential issues with configuring a build.

 When running tests, besides commands, TeamCity creates temporary files: